-Loyola Law School post graduate fellowships in public interest law are designed to promote the following goals:
+Loyola Law School postgraduate fellowships in public interest law are designed to promote the following goals:

-Read the list of Past & Current Post Graduate Fellows and a description of their projects.
+Read the list of Past & Current Postgraduate Fellows and a description of their projects.

-Applications must be submitted online by 12 noon, Wednesday, April 21, 2021.
+The deadline for 2024-2025 fellowships by noon, Monday, March 25, 2024.
 The online application can be accessed at: https://onlineforms.lls.edu/post-grad-fellowhips.

 The applications will be evaluated using the following factors, among others:

-The applicant must have the relevant background, skills, training and knowledge to carry out the project.
+The applicant must have the relevant background, skills, training, and knowledge to carry out the project.

 The applicant will be assessed based primarily on commitment to public interest law.
 This commitment should be clearly demonstrated in previous activities.
-The applicant’s professional, volunteer and academic achievements should indicate that he or she has the relevant abilities to make the proposed project a success.
+The applicant’s professional, volunteer, and academic achievements should indicate that he or she has the relevant abilities to make the proposed project a success.